How to File for Benefits

 Are You Unable to Work Due to an Injury or Illness?
 Let Our Skilled Social Security Attorneys Help You Collect Your Social Security Disability Benefits

 You may be eligible for Social Security disability benefits if your ability to work has become impaired.
 Our years of experience in working through the Social Security Administration’s complicated procedures can help.

 How Do You Start Your Social Security Disability Claim?

-Our Social Security attorneys know the system and can help you decide the best way to file your claim.
+Our Social Security attorneys know the disability process and can help you decide the best way to file your claim.
 We recommend that you attempt to file applications for both Social Security Disability Insurance (SSD) and Supplemental Security Income (SSI).
 It may turn out that you don’t qualify for both, but let Social Security review your earnings and finances to determine your possible eligibility for both programs.

 Social Security’s preferred application method is that you file your application online at their website (www.ssa.gov).
 HINT: it is a common error that claimants fail to indicate in the online application that they also want to file an application for SSI.
 Social Security will not take an application for SSI if you make this error, and you may lose important benefits for which you could be entitled.
 It is important that you keep a copy of the confirmation that your application was completed.

 You can also call the Social Security Administration and begin the application process over the phone.
 For some applicants, this option is more convenient.
 However, as discussed below, further steps will be necessary.